 Heading south on the Richardson Highway, also known as Alaska Highway 4, we have 117 miles to cover before we reach Valdez.
 Our first treat, although more than a bit clouded is a set of three mountains that are part of the Mt.
 Wrangell-St. Elias National Park and Preserve.
 Mt.
 Sanford at 16,000 feet, Mt.
 Drum at 12,000 feet, and Mt.
 Wrangell at 14,000 feet are part of this natural beauty, which is the largest National Park.
 It, along with Kluane National Park in Canada has been designated as a World Heritage Site by the United Nations.
 Some of the most significant glaciers outside of the Polar Regions are found here.
 We catch a shot of Mt.
 Drum with Willow Lake in the foreground.

 Most of these scenes need afternoon light, so we hope to photograph them more fully when we leave Valdez.
-Again, since Alaska has such limited roadways, we will be retracing our steps from Valdez as we move on to Skagway in a few days.
+Again, since Alaska has such limited roadways, we will be retracing our steps from Valdez as we

 As we mentioned yesterday, the Trans-Alaska Pipeline all the way to Prince William Sound hugs the road to Valdez.
 We have another opportunity to photograph this enormous necessity.
 At one point during its construction (and completion in 1977), the pipeline employed 30,000 workers.
 The four-foot wide pipe travels over mountain ranges as high as 4,300 feet.
 It is gravity fed and when it reaches Valdez, it feeds hungry oil tankers.
 The pipeline is jointly owned by a number of oil companies.

 As we head south on Highway 4, the scenery becomes increasingly beautiful.
 We are treated to a combination of mountains, glaciers, waterfalls and heart stopping vistas.
 We are debating now: we thought that the Canadian Rockies could not be topped.
-The Richardson Highway may surpass them.
+The Richardson Highway may surpass th

-The piece de resistance for the day was a stunning panoramic view of bare bone peaks of the Chugach Mountains.
-It had so much depth to it, it was hard to take it all in with one image.
+The piece de resistance for the day was a stunning panoramic view of bare

 The town of Valdez was hit extremely hard in the Good Friday earthquake on March 27, 1964.
 It was hit so hard that the town site was actually moved.
 The old town site has a commemorative plaque, remembering those who died on that fateful day.